kristina-koh/COMPSCIX433.3/README.md

 Goal: Analyze historical CAISO data and identify methods for determining "high demand days" and using FFT to determine cycles of energy trends.

+Python version: 3.9.7

+Getting started:
+If using caiso_data.csv provided, specify the path to the file.
+If rerunning the API to obtain caiso data, you can read_csv to your file.
+Subsequently, run all cells in order.

 Packages and Modules:
 - Numpy
 - Scipy